-193. Mr. Eben Lewis Hanson and stopping at I route which is r home, parties there advised them to cross the ice, at the same time assuring them that it was perfectly safe, as wood teams had been going back and forth for severaldays.
+An accident somewhat serious happened January 27, 1893.
+Mr. Eben Doughty, Capt.
+Charles Lord, Mr. Fred Lewis and Mr. Lewis Hanson left the island to visit Mr. Joseph Doughty who was sick and stopping at Harpswell Neck.
+On their way over they took the overland route which is a long roundabout way.
+When they got ready to start for home, parties was perfectly safe, as aldays.
+Acting upon well until they arrive the northwestern endice.
+The parties wormals out.
+The horse chilled to death befattempt of the horse nman and Elisha St. They were too late to borses were hauled of after being taken out.
+Mr. Charles Lord powas said to be wor LOCATED at Pri It has large si senery on three s and summit of dar ledges and ently over those I Island, whose isistors is often s, who say it is me.
+Ram Island seventy-five feet e on the Eastern re named height, ing here, we got or ama of sea and well paid for our 1893.
+Mr. Ebra Ir.
+Lewis Hanson and stopping at and route which is for home, parties there advised them to cross the ice, at the same time assuring them that it was perfectly safe, as wood teams had been going back and forth for severaldays.
 Acting upon this advice they started for home on the ice.
 All went well until they arrived within three or four hundred yards of the shore of the northwestern end of Orr's Island.
 Here both horses went through the ice.
 The parties worked with unavailing effort for an hour to get the animals out.
 The horses were warm from their travel and were undoubtedly chilled to death before they were gotten out.
 The ice broke at every attempt of the horses to gain a foothold.
-Over on the neck Mr. Isaac Merriman and Elisha Stover witnessed the accident and hastened to the rescue.
+Over on the neck Mr. Isaac Meriman and Elisha Stover witnessed the accident and hastened to the rescue.
 They were too late to save the horses.
 They brought ropes with which the horses were hauled out.
 Prince's horse was dead and Hanson's died soon after being taken out.
 The harnesses were saved.
 Mr. Eben Doughty and Mr. Charles Lord paid Mr. Prince \$250 for one horse.
 Mr. Hanson's horse was said to be worth \$200.

-THE MASCOT HOUSE

-LOCATED at Prince's Point is one of the finest buildings on the island.
-It has large shady verandas and a grand view of ocean and bay scenery on three sides.
+THE MASCOT HOUSE LOCATED at Prince's Point is one of the finest buildings on the island.
+It has large shady verandas and a grand view of ocean and bay senery on three sides.
 The rooms are large and airy, and the dining room especially a good one; the parlor is a nice one.
 For boating and fishing the location cannot be beat.
 The house is a two story and a half building in sight of the Harpswell steamboat company's wharf.
 Parties wishing accommodations can apply to J. H. Mansur, Orr's Island, Me.
 The Mascot House is for sale.
 Apply at the house or by letter.
 This will not affect summer arrangements until sold.
 THE MERRITT HOUSE.

 MRS. Georgie Fides proprietor.
 The building was opened in 1898, and is large and imposing, within five hundred yards of the landing.
 The house owns a never-failing supply of pure water, as good as any in the state.
 This house thus far has been popular for tourists.
 Write to Mrs. Georgie Fides, Orr's Island, Me.
 CASTLE COTTAGE BOARDING HOUSE.